CylonicRaider/Instant/docs/RUNNING.md

   more lax than an actual shell's: `"abc=def"` is valid inside `env`, but would not be a valid variable assignment in a shell.
-- `work-dir` — *Working directory*: A path of a directory to invoke the process in (if the command name in `cmdline` is a relative path, it is interpreted relative to this directory).
+- `work-dir` — *Working directory*: A path of a directory to invoke the process in.
+If the command name in `cmdline` is a relative path, it is interpreted relatively to this directory.
 - `stdin` — *Standard input redirection*: If specified, standard input of the process is redirected according to this; see below for possible values.
 - `stdout` — *Standard output redirection*: Like `stdin`, but for standard